darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 The presets menu will contain one or more of the following entries depending on the presets that are defined or selected for the current module:

 preset list
 : A list of the presets available for the current module.
 The currently selected preset (if any) is shown in **bold** and with a small check mark beside it.
+In addition, if the selected preset displays on a submenu, it parent entry is also highlighted in **bold**.

 edit this preset
 : If a preset has been selected, edit the selected preset (see below).